Website Designs with Depth Perception: Wonderful Examples

 Handy Pick is another successful experiment with focusing and blurring objects that interact with each other.

 3magine exhibit charming skeuomorphic image slider that utilizes perfectly designed, truly realistic wooden shelf as a background.

 Carlaine conveys a sense of depth through floating in the air products and amazingly illustrated cave that is recreated by means of polygonal technique and subtle color fading gradient.

 La Grange features nature-inspired images in a slider with a 3-dimensional environment.
-First slide includes 3-dimensional multangular debris on a fore, whereas second picture simply utilizes a notion that foreground elements have to be bigger than graphics on a background.
+The first slide includes 3-dimensional multangular debris on afore, whereas the second picture simply utilizes a notion that foreground elements have to be bigger than graphics on a background.